AJnsm/Stator/README.md

 ## Introduction
 The Stator pipeline takes in single cell RNA-seq count matrices, and estimates gene-gene interactions at up to seventh order.
 The 3-, 4-, and 5-point interactions among Markov-connected genes are used to find characteristic, multi-type states present in the cell population.

 The pipeline can be run directly from the command line.
 It pulls all code from Github, and the required containers from Dockerhub.
-It can run on your local machine, or on a cluster with the Sun Grid Engine scheduling system (like Eddie).
+It can run on your local machine (though I have not tested this thoroughly), or on a cluster with the Sun Grid Engine scheduling system (like Eddie).

 ## Design/DAG